stoically/webextensions-schema/README.md

 Returns a `Promise` resolving to the `schema` instance.

-### schema.getRaw
+### schema.raw()

-Returns a `Map` with schema filename as key and parsed JSON as content.
+Returns a `Map` with schema filename as key and parsed JSON as value.

-### schema.getNamespaces
+### schema.namespaces()

-Returns a `Map` with namespace name as key and namespace values, combined with manifest if present, as content.
+Returns a `Map` with namespace name as key and namespace content as value, combined with manifest if present.
 Namespaces containing dots are automatically nested into the `childs` property of the parent namespace.

 Sample: